 Sterility: All media used throughout the production process is checked for sterility.
-Maintenance medium is incubated with and without antibiotics for 1 week and checked for sterility.
+Maintenance medium is incubated without antibiotics for 1 week and checked for sterility.
 The agarose gel from the 24-well plate used for shipping is also incubated for 1 week and checked for any sign of contamination

 Screening for pathogens: All cells are screened and are negative for HIV, hepatitis B and hepatitis C using PCR.
-However, no known test method can offer complete assurance that the cells are pathogen free.
-Thus, these products and all human derived products should be handled at BSL-2 levels (biosafety level 2) or higher as recommended in the CDC-NIH manual, “Biosafety in microbiological and biomedical laboratories,” 1998.
+However, no known test method can offer complete assurance that the cells are pathogen-free.
+Thus, these products and all human-derived products should be handled at BSL-2 levels (biosafety level 2) or higher as recommended in the CDC-NIH manual, “Biosafety in microbiological and biomedical laboratories,” 1998.
 For further assistance, please contact your site Safety Officer or MatTek technical service

 Thank you for requesting information about MatTek products!
 A representative will contact you shortly.